bredelings/BAli-Phy/doc/man/bali-phy-pkg.md

 **untracked**
 : List files in the package directory that aren't from any installed package.

+**missing**
+: List installed package files that are absent from the package directory.

 # REPORTING BUGS:
 BAli-Phy online help: <http://www.bali-phy.org/docs.php>.

 Please send bug reports to <bali-phy-users@googlegroups.com>.